jastr945/PDXclass/capstone/animalproject/readme.md

 - Ability to add new profiles quickly, with as little typing as possible, eg. by selecting tags for personality description
 - Plenty of options to choose from, when creating a new profile (drop-down or autocomplete)
 - Ability to add many profiles one by one easily
-- Ability to search, view, sort, edit and delete existing profiles from the admin panel
+- Ability to search, view, sort, edit and delete existing profiles
-- Ability to upload several pictures to every animal profile
+- Ability to upload multiple pictures to every animal profile
 ##### 2. Search Engine
 - Full text search and autosuggest.
 Enables users to quickly find and select from a pre-populated list of values as they type.
 Will correct user's typos.
 - Ability to see all profiles at once or apply filters